 multiVIEW is pleased to join the American Society of Civil Engineers (ASCE) as a corporate member and to actively participate in ASCE’s newly formed chapter – The Utility Engineering & Surveying Institute (UESI) – GTA Chapter.
 ASCE represents more than 150,000 civil engineering professionals across 177 countries, and is a world leader in publishing technical content, providing professional development opportunities, and serving as an authoritative source for standards that protect the public.

-multiVIEW has been offering services in accordance with ASCE standard 38-02: Standard for the Collection and Depiction of Existing Subsurface Utility Data, and has more than 30 years of related industry experience.
+multiVIEW has been offering services in accordance with the American Society of Civil Engineers (ASCE) standard 38-02: Standard for the Collection and Depiction of Existing Subsurface Utility Data, and has more than 30 years of related industry experience.
 As such, the membership was a natural fit.

 “Subsurface Utility Engineering has become a common staple of municipal contracts and a vital aspect of construction planning,” said Kevin Vine, President, multiVIEW.
 “The establishment of a local UESI chapter will help to reduce industry fragmentation while allowing subject matter experts to collectively solve challenges and build upon a body of best practices.”